theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

               --enable-foreman-proxy-plugin-remote-execution-ssh
 ```

-If you plan to use CLI, install a plugin for that, so you can use REX CLI commands by
+If you plan to use CLI commands, you must install a plugin for that, so you can use REX CLI commands by
 adding `--enable-foreman-cli-remote-execution` to the command above.

 ## Running the first job